 This model is tried and tested and we’ve used it across the construction industry to help our clients minimise accidental damage caused to their sites.
 So what is it and how can you use it to help minimise the unnecessary damage to your sites?

 Below is the overview of the PMI mistake-proofing methodology:

 Let’s look at each of these steps in detail.

 Following these steps will help you dramatically improve the protection of your sites, reducing damage and improving your bottom line.

 To minimise unnecessary damage caused during the build stages, most house builders will have processes in place which set out what protection needs to be used and when.

 Unfortunately, due to a lack of understanding of these processes and the ineffective measures used to monitor performance these processes are often not followed.
-This leads to increased risk of damage and higher costs on your sites.
+This leads to an increased risk of damage and higher costs on your sites.

-By following our 4-step mistake-proofing methodology you can dramatically reduce the need for protection on your site and where it is necessary, increase its use to prevent damage occurring.
+By following our 4-step mistake-proofing methodology you can dramatically reduce the need for protection on your site and where it is necessary, increase its use to prevent damage from occurring.

-In the next part of our series we’ll be looking at Plot Utilisation and how you can make some simple changes to your processes to dramatically reduce the idle time across your sites.
+In the next part of our series, we’ll be looking at Plot Utilisation and how you can make some simple changes to your processes to dramatically reduce the idle time across your sites.

 If you don’t want to wait until next week you can download our detailed ‘Weathering The Storm’ eBook where we explain the tried and tested approaches that we’ve used to help firms across the industry dramatically improve the efficiency of their build programmes and increase their bottom line.